synnaxlabs/synnax/client/ts/api/client.api.md

     error?: Error | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "State" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type State_2<D extends {} = UnknownRecord> = Omit<z.infer<typeof stateZ>, "details"> & {
     details?: D;
 };

+// Warning: (ae-missing-release-tag) "State" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type State_3 = control_2.State<Key>;

+// Warning: (ae-missing-release-tag) "StateObservable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type StateObservable<D extends UnknownRecord = UnknownRecord> = observe.ObservableAsyncCloseable<State_2<D>>;

+// Warning: (ae-missing-release-tag) "StateTracker" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 class StateTracker extends framer.ObservableStreamer<Transfer[]> implements observe_2.ObservableAsyncCloseable<Transfer[]> {
     constructor(streamer: Streamer);